 The Walker-Ewing Log House project protects a circa 1795 log house and its surrounding grounds to maintain scenic character and historic significance.
 The log house is not currently open to the public, though we encourage you to check back on this page for future programming events.

-Over the years, the log home has been looked after by the Ewing family, the Pittsburgh History and Landmarks Foundation (PHLF), and the Pioneers West Historical Society.
+Over the years, the log home has been looked after by the Ewing family, the Pittsburgh History and Landmarks Foundation (PHLF), and the Pioneers West Historical Society (PWHS).
 On January 30, 1976, the Log House was listed on the U. S. National Register of Historic Places.
 On August 13, 2020, ownership of the Log House and property was transferred to Allegheny Land Trust, and the Western Pennsylvania Conservancy (WPC) became a holder of a Building Preservation and Conservation Easement on the Log House.

 Through ALT’s ownership and WPC’s easement, the architectural, historic, and cultural features of the home and surrounding green space will be forever protected for conservation and preservation purposes.

 Much of the known history of the log house was researched and recorded by the Walker-Ewing family and by Pioneers West Historical Society (PWHS).

 The exact date of the construction of the log house is uncertain.
 One of the stones of a fireplace has the date “1762” carved into it, which is thought to be the beginning date of the house’s construction.